Adjust vs. Adapt

 'Adjust' refers to making small changes or fine-tuning something in order to achieve a better fit or better serve a purpose.
 It often implies modifying or altering a specific aspect or element of a system, process, or situation.
 Adjustment is typically focused on specific details or parameters, aiming to optimize or fine-tune a situation without fundamentally changing its core elements.
 'Adapt', on the other hand, involves more significant changes or modifications to oneself, a system, or a behavior to make it suitable for new or different circumstances.
 It implies a more comprehensive and profound transformation in response to a changing environment or context.
 Here are some examples:

-The company had to
+The company had to adapt its business model to the digital age.

-The company had to
+The company had to adjust its business model to the digital age.

 The two verbs can be used interchangeably but adjust implies making smaller changes.